Todd Thomas (American football): Kansas City Chiefs

-United States Football League (USFL)
+United States Football League

 Thomas signed with the New Jersey Generals of the United States Football League (USFL) on October 15, 1982.
 He started in 11 games and played in all 18 games during their 1983 inaugural season and was frequently used as a blocking tight end.
 On February 14, 1984, the New Jersey Generals traded Thomas to the Arizona Wranglers for linebacker Don Goode.
 Thomas played in ten games for the Wranglers as a tackle / tight end and then was released on May 18, 1984.
 The Pittsburgh Maulers of the USFL claimed Thomas off waivers from the Arizona Wranglers on May 18, 1984.
 He played tackle.

 Philadelphia Eagles

 After two seasons in the USFL, Thomas returned to the National Football League in July 1984 as a center / guard with the Philadelphia Eagles.
 On August 14, 1984, he was placed on injured reserve with a herniated disc.
 He remained on injured reserve for the entire 1984 season, and then retired from football due to his back injury.